IEEE-UCF/SEC26Field/README.md

 # SEC26Beacons
-Made for better field setup experience with a single Arduino.
+Made for better field setup experience with a single ESP32.